QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

                                     θ_init = 0.0, # initial value for θ
                                     σ_x = sqrt(a / γ_x)) # standard dev. of shock

-In the results below we use this code to simulate time series for the major variables
+In the results below we use this code to simulate time series for the major variables.

 Results
 =======